mhmatthewhugley/MinecraftServer_Resources/README.md

 The files are copyrighted to their respective owners.

+The authors License file is labeled "License.pdf"

-Vanilla Quarry ver.1.4.2 "https://www.planetminecraft.com/data-pack/vanilla-quarry/" HeDeAn
+Vanilla Quarry ver.*.*.* "https://www.planetminecraft.com/data-pack/vanilla-quarry/" HeDeAn